Teeth Surfaces: Dental Terminology

 The occlusal and incisal surfaces are the teeth surfaces that are used for biting and chewing.
 They are located on the top surface of teeth.

-The occlusal surface is the chewing surface of back teeth and is highlighted in green in the diagram above.
+The occlusal surface is the chewing surface of back teeth, such as premolars and molars, and is highlighted in green in the diagram above.

-The incisal surface is the biting edge of front teeth and is highlighted in blue in the diagram above.
+The incisal surface is the biting edge of front teeth, such as incisors and canines, and is highlighted in blue in the diagram above.

 Disclaimer